gitmarek/libbitcoinrpc/doc/design.md

 For the specification of the PRC protocol Bitcoin Core uses, see Bitcoin Core [Developer Reference](https://bitcoin.org/en/developer-reference#remote-procedure-calls-rpcs).

-So the main task of bitcoinrpc it to initiate connection to a listing Bitcoin node, compose a valid JSON-RPC request and send it over HTTP with basic authentication; then wait for the response, extract the JSON data of interest and report it to the user, together with possible error code and message.
+So the main task of bitcoinrpc it to initiate a connection to a listing Bitcoin node, compose a valid JSON-RPC request and send it over HTTP with basic authentication; then wait for the response, extract the JSON data of interest and report it to the user, together with possible error code and message.

-It is important to say that the purpose of bitcoinrpc is to serve as a proxy between the user and Bitcoin server, allowing him to sent *almost any* request (i.e. to specify any parameters for a valid RPC method) and report errors relevant only to this process of communication and not to check, if the request would be interpreted by the Bitcoin node as meaningful.
+It is important to say that the purpose of bitcoinrpc is to serve as a proxy between the user and the Bitcoin server, allowing him to sent *almost any* request (i.e. to specify any parameters for a valid RPC method) and report errors relevant only to this process of communication and not to check, if the request has been interpreted by the Bitcoin node as meaningful.
 This is indeed the default behaviour of the low-level bitcoinrpc routines.
 See the library [reference](./reference.md) for more details.